marijnh/Eloquent-JavaScript/06_object.md

 {{index "map (data structure)", "ages example", "data structure"}}

 A _map_ is a data structure that associates values with other values.
 For example, you might want to map names to ages.
-It is tempting to use objects for this.
+It is possible to use objects for this.

 ```